Bounds on inequality with incomplete data: Applications

 \subsection{Income inequality in the U.S. from historical data}

-In our second example we consider a different type of interval data corresponding to the more straightforward scenarios 1A and 1B in our previous theoretical analysis.
+In our second example we consider a different type of interval data corresponding to Scenarios~1A and~1B in the theoretical analysis above.
 This is the scenario where data are given in non-overlapping intervals, as is often the case when information on how a distribution breaks down into summary intervals is presented in distributional tables typically presenting the number of observations falling into different ranges, perhaps with additional subgroup means or medians.
 For our empirical example we consider the case of historical data on US income inequality in the early to mid twentieth century and use data from the distributional tables covering various years from 1929--1971 that were produced by government agencies prior to their public release of microdata for analysis by researchers.

 Early descriptions of the income distribution in America were developed by Selma Goldsmith from the US Department of Commerce Office of Business Economics, who produced various summary distributional tables for select years between 1929 and 1950 (see \cite{Goldsmith1954} and \cite{Goldsmith1958}).
 Subsequently, the Office of Business Economics (OBE) produced distributional tables as part of their regular outputs in many years from 1958 onwards (\cite{OBE1958USIncomeOutput}).
 Inequality statistics were not produced, and in addition the distributional tables were in different formats for different years.
-The 1929 income distribution was presented in 8 income categories, with additional aggregate income ratios presented for the bottom 40\%, 40-60\%, 60-80\%, 80-95\% and top 5\%.
-Data covering select years 1935 to 1950 (in \cite{Goldsmith1958}) used the same 8 income categories but instead presented subgroup mean incomes for the bottom 40\%, 40-60\%, 60-80\%, 80-95\% and top 5\% groups.
-In contrast to this, data from the OBE (\cite{OBE1958USIncomeOutput}) presented the distribution in 13 categories along with subgroup means until 1954, then with the addition of the median, 20th, 40th, 60th, 80th and 95th quantiles for the years 1955--1962, before switching to 25 categories along with subgroup means within each category from 1964 onwards.
+The 1929 income distribution was presented in 8 income brackets, with additional aggregate income ratios presented for the bottom 40\%, 40-60\%, 60-80\%, 80-95\% and top 5\%.
+Data covering select years 1935 to 1950 (in \cite{Goldsmith1958}) used the same 8 income brackets but instead presented subgroup mean incomes for the bottom 40\%, 40-60\%, 60-80\%, 80-95\% and top 5\% groups.
+In contrast to this, data from the OBE (\cite{OBE1958USIncomeOutput}) presented the distribution in 13 brackets along with subgroup means until 1954, then with the addition of the median, 20th, 40th, 60th, 80th and 95th quantiles for the years 1955--1962, before switching to 25 brackets along with subgroup means within each bracket from 1964 onwards.